vankor/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 Dropout is being used for avoid overfitting.
 Number of epochs 20 allowed model obtain higher accuracy.
 Test accuracy has increased to 96.37%, validation 97,4%, train 99,5%
 * In final model was decided to use 2 conv layers but more convolutional filters to generate more features and depth.
 Also the number of fully connected neurons was increased.
 The number of epochs was increased to 25.
-These changes
+These changes have allowed to obtain 99,7 training accuracy, 98,5% validation accuracy, 97,73% test accuracy
 * The most useful model changes were adding more convolutional filters (generating more features and depth), adding more fully connected neurons, using dropout for avoiding overfitting and making weights more autonomous (decreasing weights crossdependency on each other), adding more epochs

 ### Test a Model on New Images